A Guide to Handling Autistic Meltdowns

 It is important to remember that each person with autism is unique, and what works for one person may not work for another.
 The best way to support someone during an autism meltdown is to listen to their needs and respect their individual experiences.

-Strategies for Preventing or Reducing the Frequency of Autism Meltdowns
+Strategies for Preventing or Reducing Autism Meltdowns

 While autism meltdowns can be challenging for both the individual experiencing them and their loved ones, there are strategies that can be implemented to prevent or reduce their frequency.
 Here are some tips: